Avitoshsandve/AUDIO-MAIL-SYSTEM/README.md

 # AUDIO-MAIL-SYSTEM
-its an audio mail system code which works well for most of the part,so need debugging to run it smoothly and effectively
+its an audio mail system code which will help the people diabled with eyes vision can also send recieve emails